umegaya/brickbot/README.md

 	"payload_type": "hi, key1's value is {{.key1}}, key2's value is {{.value2}}.",
 }
 ```
-when cortana receives above payload from patcher module, then cortana format message like this.
+when brickbot receives above payload from patcher module, then brickbot format message like this.
 ```
 hi, key1's value is value1, key2's value is value2
 ```